rocketbro/rocketbro.github.io/_posts/2025-01-13-cwc-chocolate-chip-cookies.md

 1. In a stand mixer with a paddle attachment, cream together 1 cup (227g) softened unsalted butter, 1 cup (200g) white granulated sugar, and 1 cup (200g) light brown sugar until light and fluffy.

-2. Add 2 large eggs, 3/4 cup (170g) sourdough discard, and 2 teaspoons (8g) vanilla extract.
+2. Add 1 large egg, 3/4 cup (170g) sourdough discard, and 2 teaspoons (8g) vanilla extract.
 Mix well until light and fluffy.

 3. In a separate large bowl, mix together 3 cups (405g) all purpose flour, 1 teaspoon (6g) baking soda, 1/2 teaspoon (2.5g) baking powder, and 1 1/2 teaspoons (7g) salt.

 4. Slowly add dry ingredients to wet ingredients.
 Scrape down the sides and mix well.

-5. Fold in 2 cups (340g) chocolate chips.
+5. Fold in 2 cups (340g) chocolate chips (more is better).

 6. Roll cookies into a ball using 3 tablespoons of dough per cookie.
 Place them 2 inches apart on a parchment-lined cookie sheet.